amiralansary/DLSM/README.md

 # DLSM
 **Deep Learning Study Material**

-Deep learning study material that can used for computer vision and medical imaging analysis.
+Here you can find deep learning material that are related to computer vision and medical imaging analysis.

 ___

 ## Convolutional Neural Networks Basics